Basic Data Mining Tutorial

 This tutorial teaches you how to create and work with several different types of data mining models.
 It also teaches you how to create a copy of a mining model, and apply a filter to the mining model.
 You then process the new model and evaluate the model using a lift chart.
 After the model is complete, you use drillthrough to retrieve additional data from the underlying mining structure.

 Holdout Test Sets - When you create a mining structure, you can now divide the data in the mining structure into training and testing sets.
-This lets you test models on similar data sets, and compare the accuracy of related models.

 Mining model filters - You can now attach filters to a mining model, and apply the filter during both training and testing.
-This lets you easily build related models on different subsets of the data.

 Drillthrough to Structure Cases and Structure Columns - You can now easily move from the general patterns in the mining model to actionable detail in the data source.